HMS Gannet (1878): Preservation

 Back in Royal Navy stewardship, the ship was turned over to the Maritime Trust so that she could be restored.
 In 1987 the Chatham Historic Dockyard chartered Gannet from the Maritime Trust and started a restoration programme to return the ship to its 1888 appearance — the only time she saw naval combat.
 In 1994 ownership of the vessel was passed to the Chatham Historic Dockyard Trust, where, listed as part of the National Historic Fleet, she remains on display as a museum ship.

-In the news, March 2009

-The Prime Minister of the United Kingdom, Gordon Brown, on his first visit to President Barack Obama at the White House in Washington, D.C. in March 2009, gave the new American President a gift of a pen holder made from the wood of Gannet, reflecting her interestingly unique role in Victorian anti-slavery efforts.
-This personal gift was reciprocated with a collection of 25 DVDs of classic American "Hollywood" feature films.
+The prime minister of the United Kingdom, Gordon Brown, on his first visit to US President Barack Obama at the White House in Washington, D.C. in March 2009, gave the new American President a gift of a pen holder made from the wood of Gannet, reflecting her role in Victorian anti-slavery efforts.
+This gift was reciprocated with a collection of 25 DVDs of classic American "Hollywood" films.